 When analyzing fertility clinic success rates, patients will notice most clinics across the country fall in line with the national average.
 However, there are some clinics “out in left field” as Dr. Ziegler describes.
 These extraordinarily high success rates should raise a red flag for the average consumer.
 Clinics can manipulate their rates by excluding cycles, pushing patient’s to IVF, and not offering other treatment options.

-Given the serious nature of fertility treatment, patients should interview several doctors or work with Fertility Authority’s Patient Care Advocates to find the best fit.
+Given the serious nature of fertility treatment, patients should interview several doctors to find the best fit.
 After all, there are more criteria than just success rates!
 Does the clinic you’re considering lack the warm and fuzzy feeling you’re looking?
 Do you have a preference for seeing one doctor throughout the course of your treatment or a larger treatment team?
 Only you can decide which factors are most important to you.
 Take these points into consideration as well as success rates for finding your perfect fertility doctor match.